NMChileGamer/hello-world/README.md

 # hello-world
-Just learning how this whole hting works
+Just learning how this whole thing works